 The Battle of Bunker Hill also brought the realization to the British that it was going to take a full-scale war to squash the rebellion.
 Boston, although it had been a disaster up to this point, was not tactically important.
 New York was much more important.
 The British would eventually leave Boston and would return, but this time the Americans would not win.

-Battle of Bunker Hill Facts: Other Resources
+Battle of Bunker Hill Facts: Online Resources

 - Worcester Polytechnical Institute – This is from their department of Military Science.
 It is a concise read about the Battle of Bunker Hill.